One part of motherhood I’ve always enjoyed from the get-go is breastfeeding.

 It doesn’t matter if the question is about breastfeeding, formula feeding, exclusively pumping, or some mixture of all three.
 If you’re getting questions about your feeding choice for your child and when you will stop or try something different, please try to let it roll off your back and remember why you’re doing what you’re doing.

 Other people may try to chime in at many points along your parenthood journey: from if you’ll use a swaddle, to when to stop giving the baby a pacifier, to if you’ll use baby food or baby-led weaning, and so much more.
 But at the end of the day, you’re the mother and you know what’s best for you, your child, and your family.
-Let that be the constant mantra in the back of your head when someone tries to sneakily or boldly sway you with their opinions and questions.
+Let that be the constant affirmation in the back of your head when someone tries to sneakily or boldly sway you with their opinions and questions.

 I urge you to pause before asking any mother any question.
 Seriously.
 Think about it: a mother has a lot of things to think about and remember all day long, and your question may just be the thing to make her feel like she’s not doing enough, remembering enough, trying enough, or being enough.